raphaelantoniocampos/fast_install/README.md

 ### Prepare the JSON file

-- The src folder already includes an example JSON file for you to use:
+- The data directory already includes an example JSON file for you to use:

     - **packages.json**: A list of general-purpose packagelications.